Skip to main content

 About

 Webots is a popular simulation engine for ROS 2 projects.
-In this guide we show how to run the ROSbot simulation in Webots and create a map of the unknown world thanks to Slam Toolbox.
-The end result looks like that:
+This guide demonstrates how to run the ROSbot simulation in Webots and create a map of the unknown world using the Slam Toolbox.
+The final result looks like this:

 Quick Start